katavie/ma_hacks_workshop/README.md

 ## Getting Started

-_Note_: You'll need to have the correct version of Ruby installed to run SP.
+_Note_: You'll need to have the correct version of Ruby installed.
 It is recommended to [install rbenv](https://github.com/rbenv/rbenv#installation) for managing ruby/gem versions and this
 README will not mention other solutions.

 ### Installing Ruby